‘Cross-site Scripting’: An Overview

 Unfortunately, XSS attacks can only truly be combatted by the website developers.
 Education into security-minded programming cannot be undervalued in this day and age, and simple mistakes in web page design are all it takes to cause the most damaging and widespread attacks.
 All websites should be subject to the security development lifecycle (SDL), as well as undergo regular penetration testing and source code scans.

 Any data that is not from the host system should be treated as malicious!
 Therefore by checking and verifying that the content adheres to strict admissibility rules such as refusing bad characters or limiting input length; the threat of injected code can be managed to be within acceptable limits.
 In practice, this means that at every point where user-supplied data is handled and processed, any input accepted from the client side is checked, filtered and encoded before being passed back to the user.

-Escaping user output means taking the data that a website or application has received, and ensuring it is secure before rendering it back to the system.
-This is done by disabling the ability for any code inside a value to execute before it is processed by the application.
+Escaping data means taking the data that a website or application has received, and ensuring it is secure before rendering it back to the user.
+This is done by ensuring that key characters in the data received by a web page will be prevented from being interpreted in any malicious way.

 If you are willing to go to extreme lengths to protect yourself or your business, one option is to disable scripts on your workstation browsers.
 This is a radical approach and will completely stonewall any malicious code, but it comes with a steep learning curve, and a potentially drastic reduction in website usability.

 If you are responsible for managing a public sector website, you may also be eligible for the NCSC’s web check service, which will scan your website for common vulnerabilities including how well engineered it is.
 Find out more by visiting the NCSC web checker page.